ulab-uiuc/research-arcade/README.md

 # 🗞️ News

 - Nov 27, 2025 — Our paper is out on arXiv (<a href="https://arxiv.org/abs/2511.22036">2511.22036</a>)
+- Dec 24, 2025 — Our tutorial is out on Colab (<a href="https://colab.research.google.com/github/ulab-uiuc/research-arcade/blob/main/examples/tutorials.ipynb">tutorial.ipynb</a>)

 <!-- # 👋🏻 Introduction